leonlaser/pi-asciicam/readme.md

     docker run -p 9000:9000 -e PORT=9000 -e SOURCE=10.0.0.10:8000 achjaderleon/pi-asciicam-imux

-## Recieve an external MJPEG stream
+## Receive an external MJPEG stream

 The `asciicam-server` calls `raspvid` directly and uses its MJPEG stream on stdout to generate the ASCII frames.